TimoSalola/FMI_SolarSolver/README.md

 # FMI_SolarSolver
-Python code for estimating the geographic location and installation angles of solar PV installations
+Python code for estimating the geographic location and installation angles of solar PV installations.

+Datasets could not be included due to license issues.
+Datasets might be avalable from FMI at a later date.
+Or you can email me and ask for them.

-This is "research code"
+This is "research code", beware of bugs and spaghetti.

+Email timo.salola@fmi.fi in case you have any questions or suggestions.